gpsuser/UCMCO6602/Lecture 12 - RNG_s.md

    - Simulates a sensor node with encryption capabilities
    - Implements CTR mode encryption using the PRNG
    - Handles data padding and block operations
-   - Maintains a counter and nonce for unique keystream generation
+   - Maintains a counter and nonce (number used once) for unique keystream generation

 The implementation follows these security principles: